Pancreas Transplantation

 Indications

 Patients with DM* who have progressed to end-stage renal disease (eGFR < 15 ml/min, or dialysis is anticipated within 18 months) or experience life-threatening DM-related complications are candidates for surgery.
+Rarely pancreas transplant can be performed for cystic fibrosis-related pancreatic disease.

 *Historically, only type 1 DM patients were considered for PT, however in select type 2 DM patients, PT has led to significant improvement in glycaemic control

-Contraindications to pancreas transplantation can be divided into absolute and relative (Table 1).
+Contraindications to solid-organ pancreas transplantation can be divided into absolute and relative (Table 1).
 Cardiovascular disease is the main determinant of recipient morbidity and mortality after PT.
 The assessment for cardiovascular disease is therefore of paramount importance before listing and while on the waiting list.

 Absolute